 Linear bearings and a high efficiency gearbox also help the Danobat provide vibration-free cutting at high downfeeds on the toughest materials.

-SQA has built its reputation on supplying a wide variety of materials and forms in flexible quantities with short lead times.
-Therefore, it needs agility in its production facilities and "versatility" is the word used by Mr Gillottt to describe the Danobat CP650A.
+SQA have built their reputation on supplying a wide variety of materials and forms in flexible quantities with short lead times.
+Therefore, they need agility in their production facilities and "versatility" is the word used by Mr Gillottt to describe the Danobat CP650A.
 "It is able to cut rounds, squares and rings and deal with more than 40 different materials that we hold in stock".